RUSAL takes $1.4 billion writedown on Norilsk stake

 The company’s priority was to continue reducing debt but it was not considering a refinancing, Mukhamedshin said.

+“Based on current spot aluminum prices, RUSAL will continue an uphill battle to de-leverage,” said analysts at Citi in a research note, adding it was unlikely to produce any “meaningful” free cash flow in 2012.

-RUSAL forecast near-term pressure on aluminium prices, which fell sharply in late 2011 due to global volatility and excessive stocks, but expected growth in developing countries to keep demand robust through 2012.
+RUSAL forecast near-term pressure on aluminum prices, which fell sharply in late 2011 due to global volatility and excessive stocks, but expected growth in developing countries to keep demand robust through 2012.

-“The aluminium price has picked up, Rusal are not at risk of any covenant breaches anytime soon, they have paid off the debt for 2012 and have pushed back maturities,” said Andrew Jones, analyst at Renaissance Capital in London.

 Many high-cost producers suffered losses in the last quarter of 2011 as increasing uncertainties in the global economy depressed demand, while production continued to be in surplus.

-RUSAL said it planned to cut aluminium production by 6 percent, but did not give a time frame.
+RUSAL said it planned to cut aluminum production by 6 percent, but did not give a time frame.
 The company said in February it may introduce a 6 percent cut over 18 months.

+It has forecast 6 to 8 percent of global capacity will be shut in the first half of 2012 and that could help make the market more balanced this year, it said.

+Global consumption of aluminum, widely used in aerospace, construction, auto, packaging and other industries, would rise 7 percent this year with the largest growth from China and India while Europe is likely to be flat, RUSAL said.